HardBuzzer/.github/profile/README.md

 ## HardBuzzer

-It's my Organization, what creating programs, trainers, cheats... and Some Trojans and Ransomwares for Educational Purposal...
+It's my Organization, what creating programs, trainers, cheats, repacks... and Some Trojans and Ransomwares for Educational Purposal...

 # Donation